Emmotes/ic_spoilers/docs/emergence_3.md

 # Emergence 3

 We know the next Emergence event will be Mind Flayers and that it will start on 30 August 2023.
+This is clearly timed to happen around the release of Baldur's Gate 3.
+It also happens to start the day season 4 ends.

 ### Shop Contents

 * Pigment: Support
 * Golden Epic: Blooshi (Slot 2 - Soul Gatherer)
 * Golden Epic: Lae'zel (Slot 3 - Unknown)
-* Skin 1: Mind Flayer Jamilah
+* Skin: Mind Flayer Jamilah
-* Skin 2: Mind Flayer Nrakk
+* Skin: Mind Flayer Nrakk
-* Feat 1: Very Important Person (Valentine 80% Socialite)
+* Feat: Very Important Person (Valentine 80% Socialite)
 * Chest: Mind Flayer Emergence Chest

 {% comment %}